Uncategorized

 William Wordsworth

-The vast wilderness, abundant wildlife, altitude, assortment of flora and fauna, and intermittent weather ascribe uniqueness to Deosai Plains of Skardu Valley.
+The vast wilderness, abundant wildlife, altitude, assortment of flora and fauna, and intermittent weather ascribe uniqueness to the Deosai Plains of Skardu Valley.

-The soil of Deosai plains is severely eroded and coarse, mixed with gravel and stones of various types.
+The soil of the Deosai plains is severely eroded and coarse, mixed with gravel and stones of various types.
 Between mountains, the area characterizes deep soil with marshy vegetation.

 Deosai National Park is a place of rich biodiversity owing to its location, where two biogeographically located provinces in the Himalayan and Karakoram-Pamir highlands merge.